renaud/elasticsearch_tutorial/README.md

+# Disclaimer
+This tutorial is built for ElasticSearch version 5.2.
+Version 5 features a bunch of [breaking changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes-5.0.html) in terms of query DSL and mapping.

+**If you're still running version 2.x, please have a look at the [v2 branch of this repository](https://github.com/ThijsFeryn/elasticsearch_tutorial/blob/v2/README.md)**

 # ElasticSearch examples
 I've lined up a bunch of examples to showcase the features and the sheer power of [ElasticSearch](https://www.elastic.co/products/elasticsearch).
 A lot of the information is based on ["ElasticSearch, The Definitive Guide"](https://www.elastic.co/guide/en/elasticsearch/guide/current/index.html)

 ## Installing
 Installing ElasticSearch is quite simple, go to [the installation page of the ElasticSearch guide](https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html).

-* Install both ElasticSearch & the Sense plugin for Kibana.
+* Install both ElasticSearch & Kibana.
 * Run ElasticSearch `./bin/elasticsearch`
 * Run Kibana `./bin/kibana`
-* Access Kibana by using [http://localhost:5601](http://localhost:5601)
-* Use the Sense plugin by accessing [http://localhost:5601/app/sense](http://localhost:5601/app/sense)
+* Use the Kibana console by accessing [http://localhost:5601/app/kibana#/dev_tools/console](http://localhost:5601/app/kibana#/dev_tools/console)
-* Use [http://localhost:9200](http://localhost:9200) as the default ElasticSearch server

 ## Exercise 1: the basics
 Exercise 1 is very simple and the goal is to get the hang of the ElasticSearch RESTFul interface.